teamchong/timeline/README.md

 - Are organized under `timelines/` prefix to keep them separate
 - Don't affect your working directory or HEAD
 - Don't interfere with normal Git operations
-- Are automatically cleaned up (keeps last 20)
+- Can be manually cleaned up when branches are deleted

 Each timeline captures:
 - All staged changes